-How can the Sheep Health Statement help protect trade?
+How can the Sheep Health Declaration help protect trade?

-The Sheep Health Statement provides a means for vendors to promote the sheep with the best OJD assurance
+The Sheep Health Declaration provides a means for vendors to promote the sheep with the best OJD assurance

 It will also be the most valuable tool by which buyers can minimise risk.

-See the Sheep Health Statement Explanatory notes for a guide to understanding the information that will be provided to you on the Sheep Health Statement the next time you purchase or agist sheep.
+See the Sheep Health Declaration Explanatory notes for a guide to understanding the information that will be provided to you on the Sheep Health Declaration the next time you purchase or agist sheep.